Justia Lawyer Rating

 What to consider when trying to find the best criminal defense lawyer?

 There are so many things to consider when finding the best good criminal defense attorney, but in my opinion, and in the opinion of many other attorneys, the very best attorneys are the ones who care the most.
 It’s as simple as that.
-But you’re screaming, “What about their school and experience…?!”
+But you’re screaming, “What about their school and prior work experienc?!”
 Yes, they are all factors but I don’t think they matter as much as one would think.
 Let’s look at each of those factors and then compare and contrast them with simply being a caring attorney.

 Does the school matter?

 A criminal defense attorney graduating from a top law school merely helps in landing a high-paying job at huge firms.
 That is because firms can make people assume they have hired the best of the best and thus their gigantic fees are worth every penny.
-The truth is all attorneys MUST pass the same exact bar exam or their diplomas are worthless for practicing law.
+The truth is that all attorneys MUST pass the same exact bar exam or their diplomas are worthless for practicing law.
 Anyone who is an attorney in California is just as qualified to represent you.
-If graduating from top law schools meant success, there wouldn’t be 10-20% bar exam failure rates from such law schools.
+If graduating from top law schools meant success, there wouldn’t be 10-20% bar exam failure rates from such top-tier law schools.
 Check the recent pass rates and you’ll see graduation from a top law school doesn’t guarantee anything.
 It simply guarantees higher fees charged because they also need to payoff very huge school loans.
 I have seen many defense attorneys who graduated from no-name schools running circles around those who came from top-tier law schools.
 That’s because the underdog works much harder and doesn’t have an inflated ego.
 Legal success does not favor the arrogant, only the most-prepared.

 Does the attorney’s experience matter and if so, how?

 Experience is important but it’s misleading.
 One has to learn how different entities work.
 For example, many big firms limit how much their associates handle within each case.
 Attorneys in big firms usually do not handle the whole case; they do only parts of it.
-They say this specialization helps perfect the overall representation.
+The firms say this specialization helps perfect the overall representation.
 It sounds great but let’s see an example of it in real life–how can a mechanic who only specializes in transmissions be any good if he has no idea how the engine works?
-The mechanic who can see the whole concept of what it takes to make a vehicle move is the one who can then perfect parts of it.
+On the other hand, the mechanic who can see the whole concept of what it takes to make a vehicle move is the one who can then perfect parts of it.
 Going back to our discussion of attorneys who work in a firm, how can they be expected to help create the best overall defense for you in anticipation of a trial when all he does is work on getting plea deals or simply writing motions, and never seeing the inside of a court?
 The big firms are the only ones benefiting from this “specialization.”
 They get to overcharge clients for making them think they are getting more.
 They also limit the experience/learning of each attorney, so the attorney won’t be able to leave to open their own law practice.
 How does any part of this help the client?

 Is it better if my criminal lawyer was a former prosecutor?

-If there is an assumption that such an attorney can pull favors because they were once a cop or a Criminal Defense attorney, that’s illegal and unethical.
+If there is an assumption that such an attorney can pull favors because they were once a cop or a prosecutor, that’s illegal and unethical.
 Because attorneys work very hard to get their law license, they wouldn’t jeopardize it by doing such things.
 Further yet, once a DA leaves office for private practice, their former colleagues see them as traitors and may go more harshly on them instead of giving them breaks.

 However, you are free to let your imagination run wild when someone advertises themselves as a former cop or former DA.
 But let’s entertain the idea that you have simply assumed that such a former cop or DA could call in favors on your behalf.
 If that was so, such an attorney could not pull favors indefinitely.
 They would also owe favors in return.
 Now, unless you’r related to, sleeping with, or otherwise know this attorney, how sure are you that your case is not the one where he/she will take a fall?
 There is no such thing as a free lunch.
 Even then, no attorney would risk their license.
-If they do, they may also do things which jeopardizes your case.
-So be wary of gimmicks and quick-fixes.
+If they do, they may also do things which jeopardize your case.
+So be wary of gimmicks.

 Further, the field of law is nothing like the movies or TV shows.
 Everyone knows almost everything from the opposing side.
 There are no surprises.
 You cannot call a surprise witness or drag in surprise evidence at the last-minute in court.
 All sides must disclose everything ahead of time.
 All sides are entitled to thorough analysis of all facts and evidence.
 So, it doesn’t matter where you obtained your experience.
-If you were never a cop, you still have the subpoena powers to get police training manuals. policies, procedures, any and all transcripts, notes and reports.
+If you were never a cop, you still have the subpoena powers to get police training manuals, policies, procedures, any and all transcripts, notes and reports.
 Thus, you get to see the inner workings of the police force and district attorneys regardless of never having worked for them.

 What about Public Defenders?